yahya-mohamed-1/phase-1-array-map-method-lab/README.md

 As developers, we find ourselves responsible for all sorts of common, but tedious, tasks, such as iterating over arrays.
-Although a `for` loop will work for these tasks, we can take advantage of a method like `map()` to save ourselves work and to organize and optimize our code, resulting in more readable and understandable functions.
+Although a `for` loop will work for these tasks , we can take advantage of a method like `map()` to save ourselves work and to organize and optimize our code, resulting in more readable and understandable functions.